cap-js/docs/node.js/queue.md

 therefore also acts as a dead letter queue.
 See [Managing the Dead Letter Queue](#managing-the-dead-letter-queue), to learn about how to handle such messages.

-There is only one active message processor per service, tenant, app instance and message.
+There's only one active message processor per service, tenant, app instance, and message.
-This ensures no duplicate emits, except in the unlikely case of an app crash right after the emit and before the message is deleted.
+This ensures that no duplicate emits happen, except in the unlikely case of an app crash right after the emit and before the message is deleted.

-::: tip
+::: tip Unrecoverable errors
 Some errors during the emit are identified as unrecoverable, for example in [SAP Event Mesh](../guides/messaging/event-mesh) if the used topic is forbidden.
 The respective message is then updated and the `attempts` field is set to `maxAttempts` to prevent further processing.
 [Programming errors](./best-practices#error-types) crash the server instance and must be fixed.